microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Disconnect-Entra.md

 ## Description

-the Disconnect-Entra cmdlet disconnects the current session from a Microsoft Entra ID tenant.
+The Disconnect-Entra cmdlet disconnects the current session from a Microsoft Entra ID tenant.

 ## Examples